Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 event resolution; if there's a whole chain of systems depending on each other's output, the worst case for the delay will be as many frames as there are systems in said chain.
-Obviously, no cycles may exist in these dependencies for the systems graph to be executable.

-Presence of explicit ordering between however many of the systems greatly exacerbates the problem of having a schedule in the first place.
-A static scheduler can accomplish this by sorting a dependent system into a disjoint set that is executed after the sets containing its dependencies.
+A {{katex(body="stat")}} can address ordering by sorting a dependent system into a {{katex(body="\sigma")}} that is executed after those containing its dependencies.

-A dynamic scheduler can maintain a list of systems that have all their dependencies satisfied and only execute systems from that list, updating it every time a system with dependents finishes.
+A {{katex(body="dyn")}} would start only the systems that have all their dependencies satisfied.

-Sometimes, system insertion order has to be different from system execution order.
-Example: a plugin adds a system that processes some kind of events, a different plugin depends on the first one being initialized and adds a system that produces said kind of events.

-Sometimes, this dependency cannot be inferred from the systems' borrows (the resources and components/archetypes they access).
-Example: an item pickup system that writes pickup events to a channel sender, and a score system that increments player score based on the pickup events it reads from the channel receiver; one could get clever and give them a common type to let the schedule infer a dependency, but that, to me, is a counter-intuitive and unergonomic workaround.

-The current solution to this is stages: groups of systems that have a set execution order between themselves, and inferred execution order of individual systems within each group.

-# Why stages alone are not good enough

-As example, consider such a game:
-- thread pool with several threads for crunching ECS
-- systems `0`, `1`, `2`, `3`, and `4`, none of which can have
-batched (parallel) iteration (for simplicity's sake)
-- the systems don't have any incompatible borrows (it's not a stretch to have many systems with orthogonal borrows)
-- `0` and `1` don't depend on any other system
-- `2` depends on both `0` and `1`
-- `3` depends on `2`
-- `4` depends on `0`

-With stages, this can be expressed like this:
-- Stage 0: systems `0` and `1` are executed
-- Stage 1: systems `2` and `4` are executed
-- Stage 2: system `3` is executed

-System `4` can be moved around, including into its own stage, but these permutations are either equivalent or worse.
-What if `4` executes several times slower than `2`?
-In the configuration above, system `3` will be waiting until `4` finishes, despite being completely independent of it; same story with `4` waiting on `1`.
-Moreover, there are at most two threads in use.

-Another example:
-- thread pool with 16 threads
-- systems `0`, `1`, `2`, and `s_1` through `s_N`
-- `0` doesn't depend on any system
-- `1` and `2` depend on `0`
+It could maintain a list of such systems, updating that whenever a system with dependents finishes; or, it could make the systems wait until they've received an amount of signals equal to the number of their dependencies, with every system that finishes signalling its dependents.

+Stages can be leveraged here, too: much like {{katex(body="stat")}} does automatically, the user could insert a dependent system into a previous stage.
+This, however, is a stronger constraint, as it effectively introduces explicit execution order between the dependent and all systems of subsequent stages.

+## Implicit execution order

+Another order-related constraint can be sourced not from the properties of a given {{katex(body="P")}}, but, rather, those of the API of the ECS library: when populating a schedule, systems are necessarily inserted in a sequence (whether explicitly or effectively, when gathering them from all sources into a single collection), and it could be quite intuitive if execution order reflected the insertion order.

+However, such implicit ordering would remove any and all parallel execution of systems, unless {{katex(body="sched")}} makes some sort of order-relaxing assumptions.
+For example, disjoint systems could be assumed to also be disjoint logically, i.e. systems acting on non-related data are assumed to implement non-related behaviors and thus don't have any implicit ordering between them.

+Naturally, any order relaxing {{katex(body="sched")}} would do should be overridden by a conflicting explicit order constraint.
+Inversely, there should be an "escape hatch" that lets users mark pairs of systems as independent, regardless of their accessed data, allowing the algorithm to schedule them in whatever order.

-# Summary
+# Summary and projects

-TODO not here
-1. Stages should be used to express execution order between groups of systems, not individual systems.
+1. ~~Stages should be used to express execution order between groups of systems, not individual systems.~~
-2. There should be a mechanism to express optional execution order between individual systems in a stage.
+2. ~~There should be a mechanism to express optional execution order between individual systems in a stage.~~
-3. Systems within a stage should be allowed to run opportunistically, i.e., whenever there are available resources (borrows and a thread) and no unsatisfied execution order dependencies.
+3. ~~Systems within a stage should be allowed to run opportunistically, i.e., whenever there are available resources (borrows and a thread) and no unsatisfied execution order dependencies.~~